 If the underlining causes are treated then the pain should ease overtime.
 The plantar fascia tissue, heal relatively slowly so it could take many months to heal completely.
 There are a number of treatments though that can help to speed up your recovery.

 Treatments you can try

-You should not walk on hard surfaces barefoot, more often than not people who get heel pain tend to get it on holiday when they suddenly started walking around barefoot or in a pair of sandals.
-This is because their feet simply are not used to the extra pressure that this creates!
+-You should not wear flat shoes or walk on hard surfaces barefoot, more often than not people who get heel pain tend to get it on holiday when they suddenly started walking around barefoot or in a pair of sandals.
+This is because their feet simply are not used to the extra pressure that this creates.

-Rest your feet and try not to put any weight onto them if you have plantar fasciitis.
+-Make sure to rest your feet and try not to put any weight onto them if you have plantar fasciitis.

 Insoles for plantar fasciitis